adamyg/grief/INSTALL.md

     $ ./configure_new

-On completion the resulting configuration shall be presented, including installation and details on basic options; for example.
+On completion the resulting configuration shall be presented, including installation and details on basic options; for example on the Linux host.

 ````
 -